How HDR Works

 A camera captures light from a scene and turns it into a digital signal.
 The digital signal is transmitted to a TV, and the TV turns the digital signal back to light, so the audience sees the scene.
 To do this, a display uses a transfer function.

-A transfer function defines how dynamic range is encoded and decoded in an image signal.
-OETF (Opto-Electronic Transfer Function) is used in cameras to convert light into a digital signal.
-EOFT (Electro-Optical Transfer Function) is used by a TV screen to convert the digital signals back to light.
-Specifically, they are mathematical curves that define how luminance is mapped from the digital inputs to the nit value of the display to accurately depict the image, while considering the capabilities of the display.
+A transfer function defines how dynamic range is encoded and decoded in a signal.
+OETF (Opto-Electronic Transfer Function) is used in cameras to convert visible light into a digital signal.
+EOTF (Electro-Optical Transfer Function) is used by a TV screen to convert the incoming digital signal back into light.
+Specifically, they are mathematical curves that define how luminance is mapped from the digital inputs to the dynamic range capabilities of the display to accurately depict the image.

-Perceptual Quantization (PQ) is an HDR transfer function that encodes absolute brightness values to match how the human eye perceives light.
-It allocates more digital steps to darker tones, where our eyes are more sensitive to differences, and fewer to bright areas, where we’re less sensitive.
-This allows extremely accurate shadow detail while preserving highlight range up to 10,000 nits.
+Perceptual Quantizer (PQ) is an HDR transfer function that encodes absolute brightness values to match how the human eye perceives light.
+It allocates more digital steps to darker tones, where our eyes are more sensitive to differences, and fewer to bright areas, where our eyes are less sensitive.
+This allows more precise shadow detail while preserving highlights.
 PQ delivers a precise, reference-quality image, but requires metadata and displays capable of interpreting those absolute brightness levels.
-HDR 10, the most common HDR format in the market, uses PQ to optimize HDR view.
+HDR10, the most common HDR format in the market, uses PQ.

-Unlike Perceptual Quantization, which encodes absolute brightness, HLG uses a relative curve that adapts to each display’s own brightness range.
-It combines a traditional gamma curve for dark tones with a logarithmic curve for highlights, allowing a single signal to look good on both SDR and HDR screens without metadata—making it ideal for live television delivery.
+Unlike Perceptual Quantizer, which encodes absolute brightness, HLG uses a relative curve that adapts to each display’s own brightness range.
+It combines the traditional gamma curve of SDR with a logarithmic curve to account for highlights.
+HLG does not require metadata, therefore it is easier to use for live production.

 PQ and HLG operate differently and are not seamlessly interoperable at the display.
 Each of them must be normalized before converting to the other.